emmajanedrews/base-template/_posts/2018-03-22-the-benefits-of-choosing-a-team-to-sell-your-home.md

 {% include youtube.html %}

-<center><em>If you&rsquo;re selling your home, don&rsquo;t hire a traditional Realtor just because they have signs in the lawn.
+<center><em>If you&rsquo;re selling your home, don&rsquo;t hire a traditional Realtor just because they have signs on the lawn.
 Hire a team with an expert negotiator and marketer on staff.</em></center>

 <center>&nbsp;</center>